Sahanduiuc/hotel-cancellations/README.md

 Training set score: 0.699
 Test set score: 0.697
 ```
-Then, the readings for the logistic regression itself are generated:
+Then, the coefficients for the logistic regression itself were generated:

 ```
 import statsmodels.api as sm